shahriarshayesteh/shahriarshayesteh.github.io/_pages/about.md

   - /about.html
 ---

-I am a first-year PhD student at the [College of Information Sciences and Technology](https://ist.psu.edu/) at Pennsylvania State University, specializing in natural language processing (NLP) and human-centered AI.
-My research interests encompass ethics, privacy, and fairness in AI systems.
+I am a first-year PhD student at the [College of Information Sciences and Technology](https://ist.psu.edu/) at Pennsylvania State University, specializing in natural language processing (NLP) and human-centred AI.
+My research background encompasses ethics, privacy, and fairness in AI systems.
+I am also interested in NLP, Human-Centered AI, Responsible AI, and Safety and Privacy in Large Language Models, LLM Alignmnet(RLHF, RLAIF), LLM Agents, Multi-Agent LLM Systems

 I have contributed to the [PrivaSeer](https://privaseer.ist.psu.edu) project, which focuses on making privacy policies more accessible and understandable.
 Additionally, I have addressed social bias in semi-supervised text classification during my tenure at the University of Ottawa.